WASHINGTON (AP) - Bad weather and rising gasoline prices pushed U.S. consumer sentiment a bit lower in March.

 WASHINGTON (AP) — Bad weather and rising gasoline prices pushed U.S. consumer sentiment a bit lower in March.

 The University of Michigan's consumer sentiment index slipped to 93 this month from 95.4 in February.
-Richard Curtin, chief economist for the survey, notes that consumer optimism was the highest in a decade for the first three months of 2015 despite the dip in March.
+Richard Curtin, chief economist for the survey, notes that despite the monthly drop, consumer optimism was the highest in a decade for the first three months of 2015.

 Sentiment dropped most this month among low-income households, which are especially sensitive to high utility bills in the winter.
 Confidence rose for mid- and high-income households.
 Curtin predicted that an improving job market would boost consumer spending the rest of the year.